The NHS in Hampshire and Isle of Wight is continuing to vaccinate patients against COVID-19 during the largest immunisation programme in history.

 Who is eligible for the vaccine?

-We continue to offer the vaccine to those in priority groups 1-9, in-line with recommendations from the Joint Committee On Vaccinations and Immunisation (JCVI):
+We continue to offer the vaccine to those in priority groups in-line with recommendations from the Joint Committee On Vaccinations and Immunisation (JCVI).
+The groups now eligible for the COVID-19 vaccine includes:

 - people who are at high risk from COVID-19 (clinically extremely vulnerable)